I am a cross-border worker

 Exceptions:

-• You change your residence country.
+• You change your country of residence.

-Cross-border workers from a non EU/EFTA country
+Cross-border commuters from a country outside the EU/EFTA

 Family members